Gunni/redditSub2Kindle/README.md

 # redditSub2Kindle

-redditSub2Kindle is a django app that lets you subscribe to stories being posted by redditors.
+redditSub2Kindle is my first django app.

+It lets you subscribe to series being posted on reddit.

-It has a few assumptions, such as a common title fragment in their stories.
+It's made with the assumption that a "story" has a common "title fragment" in each post title.

-You are able to add multiple subscriptions per username though.
+You are able to add multiple stories per username and the title fragment can even be a regular expression.

 Good example subscription:
 - Author: `Ralts_Bloodthorne`
 - Subreddit: `HFY`
 - Title Fragment: `First Contact`
+- Is Regex: `False`
+- Enabled: `True`

 # Setup

 Configure praw, I left an example config and praw_auth.py

+# TODO

+- Make a user system, gate the front page with user authentication/registration (register with reddit auth?)
+- Make it possible to link your user to your reddit account yourself (or oauth)
+- Make it possible to register authors and or subscriptions without using the admin panel
+- Function with a registered but unlinked user (no upvoting/hiding/seeing state) (no oauth?)
+- Make a background process fetch author posts and store them locally for users
+- Notification support?
+Email support? or reddit message maybe?

 # Screenshots